 - Communicate with members annually to remind them to review their AVC funds to ensure that their investment fund choices remain appropriate for their circumstances.
-The communications will also provide details for members to consider transfer their legacy AVC funds to the DC Section. - Liaise with providers to ensure that complete and accurate disclosure of charges and transaction costs is provided, in line with FCA rules.
+The communications also remind members of the option to move their legacy DB Section AVC funds to the DC Section. - Liaise with providers to ensure that a more complete and accurate disclosure of charges and transaction costs is provided, in line with FCA rules.